Time flies very fast and perhaps sometimes we don’t stop or pause to asks ourselves ‘What do we really want to do in life?’

 I wish I had some photos of me entering these competitions, but I don’t really have a lot of photos taken of me when I was young.

 However, I do remember winning a few art competitions like the one from Arab-Malaysian where I won RM200 KFC voucher (I think it was for ‘Savers Gang’) and Mamee Monster where I won a Mamee Monster wall clock).
 I was also chosen by the school to do a big sketch of Tun Mahathir to be submitted for some event and my artworks has often been selected to be pasted on the class wall for best artwork.

 Why Didn't I Do It Earlier?

 Just before I graduated high school, I was sure I was going to major in arts in some college or university.
-And so when I got my Finals results (which I didn’t expect to do that well because I only quit my after-school-job 5 months before the SPM exam (Form 5 exam), I did get a Grade 1 though), I told my parents I wanted to study arts.
+And so when I got my Finals results (which I didn’t expect to do that well because I only quit my after-school-job 5 months before the Form 5 SPM exam), I did get Grade 1 though and I told my parents I wanted to study arts.

 My parents only wanted the best for me, they wanted me to have a bright future and they couldn’t see how arts can put money on the table.
 We had a chat about it and I agreed with them.
 I guess when you’ve faced financial difficulties for the most of your life, it’s quite hard to believe that you can actually make a decent living from doing something like arts.

 And so I applied for TESL and accounting instead and I got scholarship for both – one for a university in the UK and another at a local university.
 I knew I didn’t want to do either one and I turned down both offers and had to pay for my own college education later on.

 I never stopped creating artworks even after school.
 I have created many artworks for people throughout all my life.